crashoverride777/swifty-receipt-validator/README.md

         queue.finishTransaction(transaction)
         return
     }

+    let validationRequest = SRVPurchaseRequest(
+        productId: productId,
-    // Enter your shared secret if your have set one on iTunes, otherwise set to nil receiptValidator.validatePurchase(withId: productId, sharedSecret: nil) { result in switch result {
+        sharedSecret: "your secret or nil" // Enter your shared secret if your have set one on iTunes, otherwise set to nil )

+    receiptValidator.validatePurchase(for: validationRequest) { result in
+        switch result {

         case .success(let response):